Submit request or call to make an appointment.

 Children born with congenital heart disease are living longer, healthier lives than ever before.
 The Centers for Disease Control and Prevention estimates that close to 1.4 million people in the U.S. have adult congenital heart disease (ACHD).
 These adults require special ongoing care.

-The specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, will be your partner for ACHD care for a lifetime.
-The Society of Thoracic Surgeons has ranked Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are your partner for ACHD care for a lifetime.

 Our team is skilled in caring for your congenital heart condition and how it affects you as an adult.

-Congenital heart disease refers to a problem with the heart’s structure and function that is present at birth.
-Adults can also have congenital heart disease, from a structural problem that was not found earlier in life, or related to the continued care from their original heart lesion.
-Children with congenital heart disease continue to need care for their condition as they grow older and throughout adulthood.
+Congenital heart disease refers to an issue with the heart’s structure and function that is present at birth.
+Adults also can have congenital heart disease, from a structural issue that was not found earlier in life to conditions related to the continued care of the original heart lesion.
+Children with congenital heart disease continue to need care as they grow older and throughout adulthood.

 Even if you had successful treatment as a child, symptoms related to the original heart condition can occur later in life.
 New issues related to congenital heart disease also can appear.
 Your cardiologist will work with you to decide how often you should get care for your condition.